 Space research on the International Space Station U.S. National Laboratory is open for everyone

-This guest post was written by Dan Barstow, Senior Education Manager at the Center for the Advancement of Science in Space (CASIS).
+This guest post was written by Dan Barstow, Senior Education Manager at the International Space Station U.S. National Laboratory.

 Orbiting Earth every 92 minutes, the International Space Station (ISS) supports experiments in micro-gravity, exposure to extreme temperatures and radiation, Earth remote-sensing equipment, robotics, human adaptation, a unique closed system in isolation from its environment, and more.
 Built by an international partnership at a cost of $150 billion, it has had continuous human occupation for 18 years, with astronauts supporting its operations and experiments.
-In 2011, NASA selected the Center for the Advancement of Science in Space (CASIS) to manage the ISS U.S. National Laboratory with the goal of maximizing its use for innovation, which can benefit all humankind and inspire a new generation to look to the stars.
+In 2005, an act of congress declared the U.S. portion of the space station a national laboratory, with the goal of maximizing its use for innovation, which can benefit all humankind and inspire a new generation to look to the stars.

 Education is one of most important applications of the ISS